pandudw/az-switcher/README.md

-# Azurectl
+# Azctl

-Azurectl is a simple tool designed to streamline the management of Azure subscriptions, allowing users to switch between subscriptions easily and quickly.
+Azctl is a simple tool designed to streamline the management of Azure subscriptions, allowing users to switch between subscriptions easily and quickly.

 ## Features